Los Angeles Best Free Things To Do That Are Actually Fun

 No matter what time of year you visit Los Angeles, a trip to the beach will always be one of the best free things to do.
 Southern California is known for its beaches with miles of pristine coastline and the classic tall palm trees, you seriously can’t go wrong.

 Watch the surfers; work on your tan; swim in the Pacific Ocean; or have a picnic; the choices are endless.
+Many of these beaches are also popular when taking a Pacific Coast Highway road trip – especially Malibu.
 Some of my favorite west coast beaches in LA County to visit include:

 - El Matador (My favorite Malibu beach)